andrewt3000/MachineLearning/cnn4Images.md

 ###CNN Parameters and terminology

-Types of hidden layers: convolutional layers, max pooling layers, fully connected layers.
+3 types of hidden layers in cnns: convolutional layers, max pooling layers, fully connected layers.

-Convolutional Layers - layers that have filters (aka kernels) that are convolved around the image.
+1) Convolutional Layers - layers that have filters (aka kernels) that are convolved around the image.
+  Parmeters:

-Number of filters (aka kernels)
+  a) Number of filters (aka kernels)

-Size of filter (F) - typically odd square numbers. typical values are 3x3, 5x5, up to 11x11.
+  b) Size of filter (F) - typically odd square numbers. typical values are 3x3, 5x5, up to 11x11.
 The trend is toward smaller filters.

-Stride: steps to take moving the filter.
+  c) Stride - steps to take moving the filter.

+  d) Padding -

-Max pool size: max pooling is when you take a section and subsample only the largest value in the pool.
+2) Max pool layer: max pooling is when you take a section and subsample only the largest value in the pool.
+  parameter: size of the section to subsample. example 2x2.

-Fully connected layers are normal hidden layers.
+3) Fully connected layers are normal hidden layers.
+Yann Lecun says fully connected is a special case of a convolutional layer with a 1x1 filter, and stride of 1.

 ### State of the art research papers
 [ImageNet](http://www.image-net.org/) is a dataset of 1.2 million images with 1,000 labels.